prime31/Nez/FAQs/UI.md

 var skin = new Skin();

-// add a texture atlas so we have some images to work with skin.AddSubtextures( Content.Load<LibGdxAtlas>( "skins/UIAtlas" ) );
+// add a texture atlas so we have some images to work with skin.AddSprites( Content.Load<LibGdxAtlas>( "skins/UIAtlas" ) );

 // add a bunch of styles for our elements.
 Note that the getDrawable method is very flexible.
 The name passed to it can be any type of
-// IDrawable or it can be a Subtexture, NinePatchSubtexture or Color.
+// IDrawable or it can be a Sprite, NinePatchSprite or Color.
 In the latter case Skin will create and manage the IDrawable
 // for you automatically.
 skin.Add( "button", new ButtonStyle( skin.GetDrawable( "default-round" ), skin.GetDrawable( "default-round-down" ), null ) );